 An Invitation to Visitors

 Welcome to our community of seekers.
-We hope you join us for a Sunday service or other USSB activity soon!
+We hope you join us for a Sunday service or other USSB activities soon!
 Visiting a new congregation can feel adventurous and we want you to feel welcome and comfortable when you arrive.
-Here are the answer some common questions from visitors.
-If you’d like to become a member or want a more personal welcome or have any other questions about community life, please feel free to email our office or call us at (805) 965-4583 x 224.
+Here are the answers to some common questions from visitors.
+If you’d like to become a member, want a more personal welcome or have any other questions about community life, please feel free to email our office or call us at (805) 965-4583.

 Frequently Asked Questions

 We are a community that welcomes a diversity of thought and belief.
 Here are a few beliefs and values that unite us.

 When are your services, and what are they like?

 Our services are Sunday at 10:00 AM, both in-person and online.

 No matter where we meet, our services include music, readings, reflections, and a sermon.
 From time to time services may be very different and creative in form!
 Our minister leads most services, but about once a month our services are hosted by members of the Congregation or an invited speaker.

 After services we have coffee hour, when everyone gathers in the courtyard for conversation with coffee, tea, and refreshments.
 During that time you will see different information stations about different activities happening around the USSB on in the community.
 We also host a virtual coffee hour on Zoom for connection and casual conversation after the service is over.